arkamn/fb_task/README.md

 1. Open the second terminal window and call ```curl --version```.
 Check Elixir and Redis similarly.

-HINT: if your systen doesn't contain the curl util and so on please find documentation for your OS and install.
+HINT: if your systen doesn't contain the curl util and so on please find documentation for your OS and install nessesary utils.

 2. Let's creat array of links throught HTTP POST request: